"Waveforms" at the Horizon: Spin- waves on Schwarzschild geometry

 with

-Here $P_0$, $\widehat{P}_0$ are infinite series in $x$, but at a given PM order, they become polynomials with coefficients that depends on $y$.\footnote{More precisely, at $k$PM order, $P_0$, $\widehat{P}_0$ are polynomials of order $k$ in the variables $y$ and $x/y$.} In (\ref{gh0}) we have introduced the auxiliary parameter $a(\mathfrak{u})$ that characterizes the monodromy of solutions under rotations around $y=\infty$, which is the irregular singular point,
+Here $P_0$, $\widehat{P}_0$ are infinite series in $x/y$ and $y$, but at the $k$th PM order, they become polynomials of order $k$ in these variables.
+In (\ref{gh0}) we have introduced the auxiliary parameter $a(\mathfrak{u})$ that characterizes the monodromy of solutions under rotations around $y=\infty$, which is the irregular singular point,

 and is defined implicitly by the inverse series \be \mathfrak{u}(a)=a^2+\sum_{i=1}^\infty \mathfrak{u}_i(a) x^i \,. \ee In the gauge theory context, $a$ is the quantum SW period and $\mathfrak{u}(a)$ codifies the instanton prepotential \be {\cal F}_{\rm inst} (a) =-\sum_{i=1}^\infty {\mathfrak{u}_i(a)\over i} x^i \ee through the quantum version of the Matone relation \cite{Matone:1995rx,Flume:2004rp}\footnote{ Alternatively, the series $a(\mathfrak{u})$ and $\mathfrak{u}(a)$ can be obtained by solving the infinite fraction equation \cite{Poghosyan:2020zzg,Consoli:2022eey} \beaq \frac{x M(a+1)}{P(a+1) -\frac{x M(a+2)}{P(a+2)-\, \cdots }} +\frac{x M(a)}{P(a-1)-\frac{x M(a-1)}{P(a-2)-\, \cdots }}-P(a)=0 \eeaq with \be P(a)=a^2{-}\mathfrak{u} {+}x\left( a{+}\ft12 {-}m_1{-} m_2{-}m_3 \right) ~, \qquad\qquad M(a)= \prod_{i=1}^3\big( a- m_i-\tfrac{1}{2}\big)\, . \ee }